Eonil/Library/README.md

 How to Build
 ------------
-Select `Library - OSX Dynamic Framework` scheme and build.
+Select `Monolith - OSX Dynamic Framework` scheme and build.
 All Library targets are depending on several script and programs to place header files correctly, then do not modify build passes without understanding it.